BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 25:34 Then Jacob gave Esau bread and pottage of lentiles; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.

+26:1 And there was a famine in the land, beside the first famine that was in the days of Abraham.
+And Isaac went unto Abimelech king of the Philistines unto Gerar.

+26:2